wanning-lee-2018/FYP-Smart-City-Research-Project/README.md

   </table>

 **Image Analysis(Object Detection)**
- For object detection, we used a pre-trained deep learning object detection model to detect objects in images.
+ For object detection, we used a pre-trained deep learning object detection model to detect objects in images and used correlation analysis to find the association between the objects detected in images and the image perception ratings for each of the metrics image perception ratings for each of the 3 metrics (Beautiful,Safe, Welcome).

 The results shown in the "Summary of Insights" table under the Project Overview for object detection are statistically significant at 5% significance level.
 Image below is a snippet of objects detected by the object detection model.
   <img src="https://user-images.githubusercontent.com/43470271/206466860-2d008886-7502-4e4a-a9ab-575af81a45fd.png">